Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 *"Xièxie!"* she beamed at him and sat on one of the barstools.

-"So, uh…" he began.
+"So, uh..." he began.

 "Yeah?"

-"Speaking of Jenkins…" Julian sat down opposite her.
+"Speaking of Jenkins..."
+Julian sat down opposite her.
 "You never actually said whether you’re coming with us."

 Impulsively, Xiù got up to get herself a water as well - dusting was thirsty work - but she gave him a happy kiss on the cheek on her way past.
 "I’m considering it." she teased as he put a surprised hand to his cheek.
 "Isn’t being a starship pilot on the cards?
 Wei would be *so* jealous."